Interesting Questions And Answer About Love - Dating & Relationships

 A: This could be what we call the ‘push-pull’ condition, which affects loving couples.
 But find it hard to commit.
 As soon as one pulls away, the other gets more interested and so on.
 I believe you gave your partner a more than adequate amount of time to make amends. mind and I applaud your decision to go it alone after 7 years.

 Your guy might’ve honestly come to his senses after you left, realizing what he had lost.
 If that is the case, you could consider giving him another chance but emphasize that you will not tolerate any further procrastination.
-If he needs you this time, there will have to be a particular wedding ceremony date or comparable and you would have to let go of the past, forgive and open your coronary heart to him again.
+If he really wants you this time, you’ll have to set a wedding date or something similar, and you’ll have to let go of the past, forgive, and offer your heart to him once more.

 However, my concern and yours is that he was simply reacting to your leaving with a knee-jerk reaction, wanting you back more for security than real love.
-You’re over him, and you shouldn’t have bothered with a re-run of the relationship, based on your inability to respond.
+You’re over him, and you shouldn’t have bothered with a re-run of the relationship based on what you’ve learned about him.
 I call this ‘learning lessons we already know.’
 It is ‘normal to be unable to recover from a lengthy and hurtful relationship problem.

-I believe you returned him for all the wrong reasons, and by keeping him in your house and prolonging the anguish for both of you, you are doing him no favours.
+I believe you returned him for all the wrong reasons, and by keeping him in your home and prolonging the pain for both of you, I believe you returned him for all the wrong reasons.
 Gather the fortitude to go on and let this specific connection fade into history.
 Gud Luck